bleecoin/learn-swift4-with-bob/_book/course/introduction/course-promo.md

 # Promotion Video

 ### Instructor Introduction
-Hello everyone!
-I make a living as an iOS blogger and instructor as [Bob the Developer](https://blog.bobthedeveloper.io) with over thousands of daily visitors and descent reviews from the students.
-I've spoken at various Swift conferences and meet ups.
-I try to share useful content for the community as the content distributor of the largest iOS [Facebook Page](https://www.facebook.com/apple.ios.developers) with over 100,000 weekly reach.
+Welcome to the Learn Swift with Bob: The Intermediate to Advanced Swift 4 course.
+My name is Bob Lee, a best selling iOS instructor over thousands of daily visitors and an average of 4.9 ratings.
+I've spoken at various Swift conferences.
+I distribute content on the largest [iOS Facebook Page](https://www.facebook.com/apple.ios.developers) as the editor, reaching over 100,000 iOS developers on a weekly basis.

-### The Why
-If you've been learning Swift from other sources and you felt like you are missing out, you've come to the right place.
-I understand because this course is the only intermediate to advanced Swift course in the marketplace.
-You will not just learn how to use certain Swift features.
-You will why those features have been created and how you can apply in your projects.

-### Student Benefits
-You've heard "Swift is a protocol oriented1 programming language".
-You will touch upon what make `for-in` look possible through applying custom`Sequence`, `Equatable`.
-You will learn every case of `?` and `!` from intro to advanced error handling.
-You will learn how memory is managed in closures, functions, and the difference between weak and strong.
-I've conducted close to thousands of surveys.
-I understand how you feel.

-In fact, this course isn't just about Swift.
-You will shift how you apporach code so that you are able to create the next iOS application.
-Every course that I produce in the future, you are expected to every lesson here including functional proramming which was newly added in the course.

-Here is the problem.
-Most students lack fundamentals because many courses and books focus on the final products.
-You've probably heard or taken, "Be a paid developer and build 21 apps just by taking one course."
-Give me a break.
-You know what happens.
-They end up being code monkeys, copying and pasting.
-I'm speaking from my experience and hundreds of personal emails before.
+  - Google Search
+  - Blogging Platform
+  - Facebook Page

-### What Should You Take
+### What the Students Would Learn
-- I focus on every detail.
-My default font is 28px.
-No problem watching it on your smartphone.
+The course covers the 4 pillars of the Swift Programming Language.
+Object-oriented, protocol-oriented,  value oriented with enum-oriented, functional-oriented programming.
+You will fully understand how memory is managed including `weak`, `strong`, and `unowned`.
+You will learn the delegate/singleton pattern.
+You will learn everything about closures and asynchrious functions.
+You will learn what makes a Swift a protocol orietned programming langauge by studying the `Sequence`, `Equatable` protocols.
+The course covers a lot more including intro to test-driven-development and enum-oriented error handling, the latest features of Swift 4 including codable, keypaths, functional dictionary.

+This course isn't just about learning the unique features of Swift 4.
+It is to shift your perspective how you approach coding.
+Most students lack the fundamentals because they buy into the courses that focus on the final products, They say, "Be a paid developer by building 21 apps."
+We had enough, It simply doesn't work because I've started my journey with Swift alone.

+### What the Students Get Which Other Courses Do Not Offer

+1. You will get a life-time access to an eBook available for you.
+It includes lecture notes, source code, references.
+You can
+2. Detail matters to me.
+Along with the 32px font size and zooming and pointer effects, you have no problem watching the lecture on your phone.
-- Your questions willl be answered at 100%
+3. Your questions will be answered at 100%.
+I care about the students.
-- The entire lecture note is available with source code, explanations, resources, and references as a review when you are done with the course.
-- You can see my face while learning although it takes more editing effort and preparation since I have to look presentable at all times.
-- My lessons are prepared from top to bottom.
-There is no unexpected error and you won't waste time me trying to figure out what's going on.
+4. My lessons are prepared from top to bottom.
+I respect your time.
-- You will be invited to the Slack group.
+5. You will be invited to the Slack group and get helped when you need.
-- 4.9 ratings, the highest rating.
-- The best seller.
-Udemy approves.

-### What the Students Will Do
-Making a software is similar to writing a novel.
-You may still be able to publish your first ebook even if it is filled with wrong grammar and wrong words.
-Every lesson is filled with practical examples.
-After each lesson, you probably get an urge to fix your pre-existing code base.
-You don't learn something just for the sake of learning.
-You will and you must apply.
-This will only happen when you take this course with me.

 ### Ideal Students
-This course is designed for anyone who has been programming with Swift or other similar languages such as Javascript and understand the basic concept of `Object Oriented Programming`, `else-if` and `switch` statement.
-If you've never programmed before, don't worry.
-I've attached free introductory videos for you in the lecture notes.
+This course is designed for those who have a prior experience with Swift or other languages such as Javascript and Objective-C and understand the basic concepts of `Object Oriented Programming`, `else-if` and `switch` statement.
+If that's not the case, don't worry.
+I've attached free beginner's lectures for you.

 ### Call to Action
-Unlike many other courses, the course is at $50 with no discount since I have not signed up for the Udemy marketing plan.
-However, if you are a student or you are an aspriring iOS developer from third-world countries, feel free to send me an email bob@bobthedeveloper.io.
-I will provide you with private coupon links.
+Unlike many other courses, I have not signed up for the Udemy's marketing plan.
+The course is priced at $50 which I believe its the appropriate price for the value you receive in return.
+However, if you are a student  from third-world countries, I will provide you with student discount.

-You will get an invite to my private Slack group.
-Lastly, there is a 30-day money back guarantee so just give it a try.
-You have nothing to lose.
-If you are not convinced yet, feel free to read through the reviews, and decide.

-**90 Seconds**
+There is a 30-day money back guarantee.
+If the course isn't the right fit, you will get your money back for any reasons.
+If you are not convinced still, you may read the reviews to decide whether the course provides great value for you.
+But I promise you one thing.
+You would never code the same you've done in the past if you take this course with me.
+Let's take your game to the next level.